chicken-teriyaki-cup-rice/2fast2macropad/README.md

 ![redacted](https://user-images.githubusercontent.com/91502105/212519482-40747a49-21d6-4eef-b867-b7c5055cd8fb.png)

 I created this solution because our platform has poor UX.
-This leads to high losses in efficiency.

-When your solution hinges on solving pressing issues in real time, seconds are at a premium.
+This lead to high losses in efficiency and when your solution hinges on **_solving pressing issues in real time_**, seconds are at a premium.
 You can see the comparison in the video below:

 https://user-images.githubusercontent.com/91502105/200094696-14cb94fe-f69f-4653-8a66-3473976da863.mp4